One-to-one consultations and e-consultations

 We have suspended face-to-face career consultations and events around the UK and at our offices in Cambridge and London but our team of advisers are still available to provide careers support, advice and guidance to members by email, phone or Skype/Zoom.

+You can book a career consultation online or by emailing the Careers team.
+Please quote your membership number when contacting us.
 We offer early morning and evening slots from 7.30am to 7.30pm on selected weekdays by appointment for our professional members.

 In addition, we offer e-consultations which do not need to be booked.
 Please email the career management team with your query using the box on the left and one of the team will get back to you within five days.